viveksrivastava111/VoiceCommander-AI/README.md

 Traditional grocery applications primarily depend on manual searching, typing, filtering, and repeated product selection.

-VoiceCart AI explores a voice-first interaction model in which a user can speak a complete grocery instruction naturally.
+VoiceCommander AI explores a voice-first interaction model in which a user can speak a complete grocery instruction naturally.

 For example: